Model Focus

 Why Porsche 991 Carrera / Carrera T matters

-Porsche 991 Carrera / Carrera T belongs in the Porsche guide set because it is a distinct market lane, not just a search filter.
+Porsche 991 Carrera / Carrera T occupies a distinct Porsche market lane rather than a single interchangeable search bucket.

 Technical Specs